Skip to main content

 UM is known for its research in wildlife biology, forestry, pharmacy, chemistry, climate change and more.
 And while STEM is big at UM, research in the humanities, social sciences and other fields is also fundamental here.

-In 2022 the University of Montana became a nationally and globally known center for research when UM was named an R1 institution, one of just 146 instutitions nationwide to be listed among the ranks of “Doctoral Universities: Very High Research Activity."
+In 2022 the University of Montana became a nationally and globally known center for research when UM was named an R1 institution, one of just 146 institutions nationwide to be listed among the ranks of “Doctoral Universities: Very High Research Activity."

 Research at UM